 Without reinsurance, catastrophes could greatly reduce insurer earnings or even threaten insurer solvency when a large number of its insured loss exposures are concentrated in an area that experiences a catastrophe.
 Potential catastrophic perils include fire, windstorm (hurricane, tornado, and other wind damage), and earthquakes.
-Additionally, significant property and liability losses can be caused by crashes, or product recalls.
+Additionally, significant property and liability losses can be caused by man-made catastrophes, such as industrial explosions, airplane crashes, or product recalls.